JamiSmith/ShellInject/README.md

 - `DataReceivedAsync(object? parameter)` – Triggered when data is passed to the ViewModel.
 - `ReverseDataReceivedAsync(object? parameter)` – Handles data returned when navigating back from a page.

+These two methods require the xaml markup shown below in order for them to trigger.
 - `OnAppearing()` – Called when the page is about to appear.
 - `OnDisappearing()` – Called when the page is about to disappear.